jman4747/memos/ORG-4_Grayson_Engineering_Process-draft.md

 Engineering departments shall analyze how game pieces interact with different materials and common mechanisms.

 For example:

 - How much time a 2025 Coral takes to slide down the feeder station ramp.
-- What materials would allow a 2013 Frizbee to slide freely.
+- What materials would allow a 2013 Frisbee to slide freely.

 All engineering departments shall use this information to check that their designs are feasible.